Zowie S2 Divina Review

 The S2 is a small-medium sized mouse with an ambidextrous design.
 What’s immediately noticeable is that Zowie has opted to skip the side buttons on the right side of the mouse which were present on all of their former ambidextrous models.
 This was done to eliminate any possible interference with grip.

 When it comes to the shape you can best compare this to Zowie’s FK model if you’d have stuck the FK shape in some sort of compactor and gently applied pressure on all sides.
 The S line is a bit taller, wider, and shorter than the FK line, making it more of a ‘ball’ shape than the pretty thin and sleek FK, if that makes any sense whatsoever.
 It’s a pretty small and ‘compact’ mouse which still fills your palm somewhat, albeit not as drastically as with the ZA12, and that firmly sets the S series apart as having a shape on its own as opposed to being an ‘improved’ version of other mice from Zowie.
+You can click here to go to Zowie’s mouse comparison page to check out the major differences for yourself.

 The S2 Divina edition comes in the regular Zowie box, only this time it’s in white as opposed to the regular black.
 On the box is the outline of the mouse, along with the Zowie and BenQ logos and then (obviously) the name of the mouse.